 An acquired brain injury is an injury to the brain that occurs after birth and is not caused by trauma.
 Strokes and seizure disorders are types of acquired brain injuries.
 The negligence of others can result in acquired brain injuries in cases involving:

 According to the Brain Injury Association of American, brain injuries can cause a wide range of symptoms that are quite severe in some cases.
 Those symptoms include: physical, cognitive and emotional impairments.

 Physical impairments: From difficulty with speech, vision and hearing to problems with coordination, balance and fatigue.
 Headaches are common.

 Cognitive Impairments: Including problems with memory, concentration, attention span, planning, writing, reading and judgment.
 Brain injury victims may be unable to find their way to or from a familiar location.

 To arrange a free initial consultation with a member of our legal team, contact our personal injury law firm online to speak with a dedicated member of our team.
+You can also call us at 877-653-9655.
 We offer a flexible appointment schedule to accommodate your medical appointments and your employment commitments.
 We will also schedule home or hospital visits when you are unable to travel to our office.
-From our office in Birmingham, we represent people with brain injuries throughout central Alabama.
+From our office in Birmingham, we represent people with brain injuries throughout Central Alabama.